thoughtworks-jumpstart/guides/docs/backend-web-development/express-routing.md

 ### Fixed route path

-The request handler is called when a GET request is sent by the browser to the fixed route `/books`.
-In the request handler, "You requested a list of books...." is sent as the response.
+The handler function is called when a GET request is sent by the browser to the fixed route `/books`.
+In the handler function, "You requested a list of books...." is sent as the response.

 ```js
 app.get("/books", (req, res) => {